© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Backbarrow ironworks is a scheduled monument protected by Historic England under reference 1007084.
 View the official record →

-Backbarrow ironworks is a scheduled ancient monument located in Lancashire, comprising the remains of an iron smelting works established in the seventeenth century.
+Backbarrow ironworks is a scheduled ancient monument located in Lancashire that represents the industrial heritage of the region's iron production.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007084.

 Backbarrow ironworks is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007084.